nithun-rajan/Client-Management-Software-UoS-AI-Soc/DATABASE_SCHEMA.md

 ## Overview

-This document describes the finalized database schema for the Client Management Software CRM system, including Properties, Landlords, Tenants, Tenancies, and Maintenance Issues.
+This document describes the finalized database schema for the Client Management Software CRM system, including Properties (for both lettings and sales), Landlords, Tenants, Buyers, Vendors, Tenancies, Sales Progression, and Maintenance Issues.

+The system supports both **Lettings** (rental properties) and **Sales** (property sales) workflows, with Applicants serving as a general blueprint that can be classified as Tenants (willing to rent) or Buyers (willing to buy).

 ---